Dr-dyrane/slatechain/documentation/Return.md

-## 📦 Return Management Document - Slatechain
+## 📦 Return Management Document - Supplycycles

-This document outlines the data model design, UI flows, and business rules for implementing a **return management system** within the Slatechain ecosystem.
+This document outlines the data model design, UI flows, and business rules for implementing a **return management system** within the Supplycycles ecosystem.
 The primary objective is to **reuse and extend existing models** wherever possible, while ensuring a **streamlined, traceable, and scalable return process**.

 ---

 ### 🧠 **Guiding Principles**

-1. **Reusability:** Extend existing Slatechain data models to minimize code duplication and maintain consistency.
+1. **Reusability:** Extend existing Supplycycles data models to minimize code duplication and maintain consistency.
-2. **Simplicity:** Design the system to be straightforward for both customers and Slatechain staff.
+2. **Simplicity:** Design the system to be straightforward for both customers and Supplycycles staff.
 3. **Traceability:** Maintain a clear audit trail of all actions taken during the return process.
 4. **Flexibility:** Accommodate different types of returns (refunds, replacements, store credit, exchanges) and scenarios (e.g., damaged goods, wrong item shipped).
-5. **Scalability:** Design for future growth and integration with other Slatechain modules.
+5. **Scalability:** Design for future growth and integration with other Supplycycles modules.

 ---

 ### 🗃️ **Data Model Modifications**

-#### **1. Existing Slatechain Models**
+#### **1. Existing Supplycycles Models**

 ##### **A. Order**
 - **Objective:** Track order eligibility for returns and link to related return requests.